guillermoandrae/php-dynamodb/docs/tables.rst

 ::
     $result = $adapter->useTable('myTable')->createTable();

-More complex table creation can be accomplished using the ``CreateTableOperation`` class.
+More complex table creation can be accomplished using the ``CreateTableOperation`` class, an instance of which can be created using the OperationFactory.

 **Example**
 ::